Valcrax/ReturnCheck/README.md

 ## ReturnCheck

 There are many other ReturnChecks around for ROBLOX, like [Eternal's ReturnCheck Bypass](https://eternalv3.github.io/Retcheck/), and [Variable's ReturnCheck Bypass](https://v3rmillion.net/showthread.php?tid=148727), This isn't an 'expert' way of Bypassing this Check.
+It'll be great if you credit me.

 ______________________________________________